 Security Programs: Homeland Security, Global Security and Intelligence Studies, Cyber Intelligence and Security, others

-8. University of Texas, El Paso
+8. University of Texas at El Paso

-The Army ROTC program at the University of Texas, El Paso, exposes cadet to a wide range of military experiences.
+The Army ROTC program at the University of Texas, El Paso, exposes cadets to a wide range of military experiences.
 As cadets progress through the program, they are assigned to different responsibilities and have the opportunity to try out a variety of leadership roles.
 Community service, military training, and physical fitness are all part of the program.
 The program offers special training for Airborne, Air Assault, and Mountain Warfare as well as a variety of extracurricular activities.

-The UTEP National Security Studies Institute offers several degree and certificate programs as well as a Liberal Arts Honors Program that focuses on professional experiences, community engagement, and opportunities for graduates.
+The UTEP National Security Studies Institute offers several degrees and certificate programs as well as a Liberal Arts Honors Program that focuses on professional experiences, community engagement, and opportunities for graduates.
 The Bachelor of Arts in Security Studies encompasses four areas of study: cybersecurity, intelligence and national security, homeland security, and security operations.
 There is a minor available in intelligence and national security studies.
 UTEP also offers a Master of Defense and Strategic Studies, a Master of Science in Intelligence and National Security Studies, and the United States Army Sergeant Major Academy.

 Security Programs: National Security Studies Institute

 Another of the top-ranked ROTC programs in the country is the ROTC program at the University of Cincinnati.
 The school offers Army and Air Force ROTC programs that provide adventure, military skills training, and leadership skills for future military officers.
 The Air Force ROTC program offers a focus on aerospace coursework and works to instill values such as service, integrity, and excellence in the hearts and minds of each cadet.